flyingrhinonz/nccm/README.md

 * -d  or --debug :
     Force debug verbosity logging, ignoring any other logging settings everywhere else.

+* --insecure :
+    Force nccm to expose private information in the log file (secure by default - logs 'CENSORED' instead).

 * -m  or --man :
     Display the man page.